the fastest way to color harmony is painting with a limited palette

 Blend the white into the red of the fins.

-Oops, I forgot to make the fins darker where they attach to body.
-So I added a bit of blue.
+Oops, I had forgotten to make the fins darker where they attach to body.
+So, I added a bit of blue.
 (Next image) Either blue or alizarin crimson would be fine to darken the fins where they attach to the body.

 have some fun on the background